ultra-sound-music/ultra-sound-music/README.md

 brew install mongodb-community@4.4
 ```

+2. Setup local environment
-2. Create .env file inside of the `/api` folder and populate it with environment variables (see `.env.example`).
+  * Create .env file inside of the `/api` folder and populate it with api environment variables (see `.env.example`).
+  * Create .env file inside of the `/client` folder and populate it with client environment variables

 3. Run setup scripts
 ```